Mum holding her baby while doing the laundry

 To prevent dye transfer, always wash baby clothes by color — whites with whites, and colours together.

-Do I need to wash baby clothes before they wear them?
+Do I need to wash baby clothes before first wear?

 Can I use regular detergent for baby clothes?